 Benefits will be provided for breastfeeding counseling and support services when rendered by a Provider, during pregnancy and/or in the post-partum period.
-Benefits include the rental (or at the Plan's option, the purchase) of manual or electric breast pumps, accessories and supplies.
-Benefits for electric breast pumps are limited to one per Plan Year.
-Limited benefits are also included for the rental only of hospital grade breast pumps.
-You may be required to pay the full amount and submit a claim form to BCBSTX with a written prescription and the itemized receipt for the manual, electric or hospital grade breast pump, accessories and supplies.
+Benefits include the purchase of manual or electric breast pumps, accessories and supplies.
+Benefits for electric breast pumps are limited to one per Calendar Year.
+Limited benefits are also included for the rental only of Hospital grade breast pumps.
+You may be required to pay the full amount and submit a claim form to BCBSTX with a written prescription and the itemized receipt for the manual, electric or Hospital grade breast pump, accessories and supplies.
 Visit the BCBSTX website at www.bcbstx.com to obtain a claim form.

-If you use an Out-of-Network Provider, the benefits may be subject to any applicable Deductible, Co-Share and/or benefit maximum.
+If you use an Out-of-Network Provider, the benefits may be subject to any applicable Deductible, Co-Share, Copayment and/or benefit maximum.